telerik/kendo-ui-core/docs/api/javascript/ui/dialog.md

 ### closable `Boolean` *(default: true)*

-Specifies whether a close button should be rendered at the top coner of the dialog.
+Specifies whether a close button should be rendered at the top corner of the dialog.

 #### Example